Tip: Try Microsoft Forms to create a survey, quiz, or poll.

 How do I turn off or turn on Microsoft Forms?

 Office 365 IT Administrators can turn off Microsoft Forms in the Office 365 Admin Center, under the User Management tab.
 See set up Microsoft Forms and turn off or turn on Microsoft Forms for more details.

 Is there a limit to the number of users and amount of data stored for user accounts even after they have left my organization?

 Currently, there is no limit for the number of users for which data is retained, as long as the provisioning of their accounts is within your organization's online service agreement.
 There is also no limit for the amount of data stored for user accounts.

 The original owner of a form is no longer with my organization and/or their Microsoft Forms license has been removed.
 What happens to the data that is associated with the form they created?

 All account-related data will be deleted 30 days after a user account has been deleted from your tenant (Azure AD).

-Where data is stored for Microsoft Forms
+Where is data stored for Microsoft Forms?

 Microsoft Forms data is stored on servers in the United States, with the exception of data for European-based tenants.
 The data for European-based tenants is stored on servers in Europe.